CardinisCode/jobhuntmanager/README.md

 -   delete_an_application.py
 -   delete_all_applications.py

-##### add_application.py:
+###### add_application.py
-In this file we find the functionality to:
+This file contains the functionality behind:
--   display the form to the user,
+    -   Displaying the AddApplicationForm() form to the user
--   extract the form field values
--   Insert these values into the relevant SQL table
--   Redirect the user to the template: 'view_application.html'

-Functions:
--   display_add_application_form():
-    -   Handles GET functionality
-        -   with a blank instance of the AddApplicationForm() Form.
-    -   Renders Template: 'add_job_application.html'

--   add_new_application_to_application_history():
-    -   Grabs the 'date' and 'time' form values & converts the values to the string type
+    -   Extracting the information submitted on the form & adding the values (for the job application) to the 'job_applications' table in the 'jhmanager.db database.
-    -   Grabs all the value arguments it receives & stores them in a single dictionary
-    -   Inserts the values into the 'job_applications' table.

--   add_or_update_company():
-    -   Determines if a company already exists in the 'company' table
-        -   If yes: It updates the existing entry for this company
-        -   Else: It inserts a new entry for this company.

--   post_add_application():
-    -   Handles POST functionality
-    -   Calls on the add_or_update_company() function
-    -   Calls on the add_new_application_to_application_history() function
-    -   Redirects to the template: 'view_application.html'
+    -   Redirecting the user to the template: 'view_application.html'

 ##### delete_all_applications.py:
 In this file we find the functionality to: